Find out where the wildflowers are currently blooming at their best on the Coral Coast and which species you're likely to spot.

 - Indian Ocean Drive - Head north from Perth and look out just before Cervantes to find "Grass Tree Valley" which is currently in flower.

 - Mount Lesueur National Park - Head inland from Jurien Bay to access this great park with a large variety of bush flowers.
 Driving along Cockleshell Gully Road, be careful of kangaroos which can be found actively inhabiting the gravel roads.
-Dense Smoke Bush, Cats Claw, Prickly Moses, Menzies Banksia, Propeller Banksia, Calectasia / Blue tinsel Lily/ Star of Bethlehem, Hibbertia sp, Hakia sp, Hovea sp, Isopogon sp, Thyptomine, Grevillea and many, many more.
+Dense Smoke Bush, Cats Claw, Prickly Moses, Menzies Banksia, Propeller Banksia, Calectasia / Blue tinsel Lily/ Star of Bethlehem, Hibbertia species, Hakia species, Hovea species, Isopogon species, Thyptomine, Grevillea and many, many more.
 Looking spectacular.
 At Lesueur Walk Trail, Grass Trees are also in flower.

 - Badgingarra - The area between Eneabba and Badgingarra has been receiving enough rain for all the usual species to be coming out, notably the One Sided bottlebrush (Calothamnus quadrifidus) is out now at Hi Vallee Farm.

-- Western Flora Caravan Park on the Brand Highway - A hot spot for orchids which have started to flower with Snail, Hooded and Donkey orchids out now.
-Scarlet feather flower, Wattles, Kangaroo Paw and the Hakia honey bush now flowering.
+- Western Flora Caravan Park on the Brand Highway - A hot spot for orchids which have started to flower with Greenhead, Slender Snail and Arrowsmith orchids out now.
+Wattles, Kangaroo Paw, Myrtles and the Hakia honey bush now flowering.
 The caravan park offers a free walk for people staying at the park from 4:30pm.
-Contact Sandra or Ron 9955 2030 to book
+Call Sandra +61 8 9955 2030 to book the walking tour.

 - Eneabba - This seems to be the year for Orchids in Enabba - the following have started to appear with Crinkle-leafed Bunny orchid, Arrowsmith orchid, Blue-Fairy orchid, some Greenhead orchid and Snail orchid.
 See the sandplains of Eneabba turning into bush flowers due to the recent rains.
 There's lots of different species of birds to be sighted.
 Keep an eye out for Kangaroo paw, various Hakea, Yellow Myrtle bush, Droseras, budding Verticordia.